 - Don’t stop if you don’t have to.
 The amount of energy exerted in moving from a full stop compared to simply slowing down makes a huge difference.

 - When it comes to hills, speeding up while you are on the hill can just make your car spin.
 Gain momentum by speeding up from a flat road until you reach the hill and then that is the time that you can reduce your speed and as you move downhill, slow things down.

 - Stay away from roads that are unsafe and unpassable.
-You can do this by updating yourself prior to leaving the house or a planned trip.
+You can do this by updating yourself prior to leaving the house or on a planned trip.

 Things to Watch Out For During Winter Driving

 What should you do if you are stuck or stranded in the snow?

 - It is advisable to stay in your car.
 This will be your temporary shelter and if you are to be located, you are so much easier to find and be identified through your vehicle.
 Do not attempt to go wandering in your surroundings especially if you are in the middle of nowhere, in an unfamiliar place, or in the middle of a storm.
 Snow can pile up so fast in these circumstances that you may not be able to find your way back.